 Meditation and mindfulness are popular stress-busting tools.

-Interest in meditation and mindfulness as ways to reduce stress have exploded in popularity.
-They’re great tools to have in your mental health toolkit.
+Interest in meditation and mindfulness as ways to reduce stress has exploded in popularity.
+They’re great tools to have in your mental health or stress-busting toolkit.

 But what if these techniques don’t work for you?

 For some, trying to control your mind with your mind is a bit like trying to hold onto mist.
 Here I explore some practical alternatives to switching off your stress response and finding peace of mind.

 Redefining the word ‘stress’

 But first, a reminder: not all ‘stress’ is bad.

 Not every spark of activation within your sympathetic nervous system or drip-release of cortisol indicates a threat to your life.
 We need an optimum level of sympathetic activation and cortisol release to respond and interact with the world around us.